 Water quality in Lost Lake has been monitored since 1993.
 Total phosphorus, chlorophyll a, and Secchi disc transparency summer averages (June through September) for years with a minimum of four sample events are shown in the figures to the right.
+Years with less than four samples (2013 and 2014) are denoted with and astericks.
 Summer averages for phosphorus, chlorophyll a and Secchi depth have failed to meet BCWMC/MPCA standards in four of the six years monitored.
-There is not enough data at this time to perform statistical trend analyses on the water quality data for Lost Lake.
+Trend analyses for Lost Lake suggests the trend lines presented in the figures to the right are not statistically significant (p-values all greater than 0.05).